mvalls21/AChurch/README.md

 ## Usage

+1. Follow the Installation and Setup instructions below.
-1. Start a chat with the AChurch - MValls Bot on Telegram.
+2. Start a chat with the AChurch - MValls Bot on Telegram.
-2. Send λ-calculus expressions as messages to the bot.
+3. Send λ-calculus expressions as messages to the bot.
-3. The bot will respond with reduction steps and the simplified result.
+4. The bot will respond with reduction steps and the simplified result.

 ## Commands